 Joel Angelo C. Cruz, Filipino, 52 years old, has served as the Vice President of the Office of the General Counsel since March 2013 and the Corporate Secretary and Compliance Officer of the Company since May 2010.
-He holds the following positions, among others: Corporate Secretary and Compliance Officer of Petrogen, LLCDC, NVRC, PMC, and PFC; Corporate Secretary of Petron Global Limited; Assistant Corporate Secretary of MNHPI; and Trustee of PFI.
+He holds the following positions, among others: Corporate Secretary and Compliance Officer of Petrogen, Corporate Secretary of LLCDC, NVRC, PMC, and PFC; Corporate Secretary of Petron Global Limited; Assistant Corporate Secretary of MNHPI; and Trustee of PFI.
 Atty.
-Cruz was formerly the Assistant Corporate Secretary and Legal Counsel of the Company, and Assistant Corporate Secretary of all the Company's subsidiaries, an Associate of Del Rosario & Del Rosario Law Offices (1986) and Brilliantes Nachura Navarro & Arcilla Law Offices (1987-1989).
-He is a member of the Integrated Bar of the
+Cruz was formerly the Assistant Vice President of the Office of the General Counsel, Assistant Corporate Secretary and Legal Counsel of the Company, and Assistant Corporate Secretary of all the Company's subsidiaries, Associate of Del Rosario & Del Rosario Law Offices (1986) and Brilliantes Nachura Navarro & Arcilla Law Offices (1987-1989).
+He is a member of the Integrated Bar of the Philippines.

-Philippines.
 Atty.
-Cruz holds a Bachelor of Arts degree in Economics from the University of the Philippines and a Bachelor of Laws from San Beda College.
+Cruz holds a

+Bachelor of Arts degree in Economics from the University of the Philippines and a Bachelor of Laws from San Beda College.